 Minimum Wage Exemptions in British Columbia

-The minimum wage for liquor servers is currently $13.95 per hour.
-It is expected to increase to $15.20 per hour by June 1, 2021.
+The minimum wage for liquor servers is $15.20 per hour as of June 1, 2021.
 This amount is in addition to tips or gratuities received.

 Live-in home support workers are paid a minimum rate of $113.50 per day or part day worked.

 Resident caretakers are paid a minimum wage per month based on the number of suites in their apartment building.

 For more information about the minimum wage and employment standards in British Columbia, click here.